The Dandelion – health, nutrition & tea

-The humble dandelion, considered a ‘weed’ in many parts of the world is infact a very useful little flower.
-In this article we will discuss the Dandelions’ many uses and why it was once grown as a source of nutrition & medicine.
+The Dandelion health, nutrition, and tea.
+The humble Dandelion is considered a ‘weed’ in many parts of the world.
+It is, in fact, a beneficial little flower.
+In this article, we will discuss the Dandelions’ many uses and why it was once grown as a source of nutrition & medicine.

-The Dandelion is a plant that is native to Europe, Asia and North America (basically anywhere in the Northern Hemisphere) and can be found nearly all year round.
-Its latin name is Taraxacum Officinale although other varieties do exist, this is the most common species.
+The Dandelion is a plant native to Europe, Asia and North America (anywhere in the Northern Hemisphere).
+You can find dandelions nearly all year round, apart from in the depths of winter.
+The most common dandelion Latin name is Taraxacum Officinale.
+However other varieties do exist, but this is the one you will come across the most when you are out and about.

-The dandelion is an edible plant that has been used for a long time for a source of sustenance and even medicine.
-The idea that this simple weed could be medically viable was once considered ‘poppycock’ by contemporary scientists – but this is currently changing, the plant has been studied further in recent years discovering its potential.
+The Dandelion is an edible plant that humans have used for a long time for a food source and even medicine.
+The idea that this simple weed could be medically viable was once considered ‘poppycock’ by contemporary scientists – but this is changing.
+The plant has been studied further in recent years, unlocking its potential.

 Dandelion Tea

-Dandelion tea is popular everywhere it grows from North America to Asia & Europe where it is considered a great herbal remedy that can be used to:
+Dandelion tea is prevalent everywhere.
+It grows from North America to Asia & Europe, where it is considered an excellent herbal remedy.
+You can use Dandelion to:

 • Help treat the common cold